dgwynne/wslv/README.md

 Alternative, a cheap mini PC and a touch screen mounted on the wall would also work.

-While LVGL and wscons provide the user interface, MQTT will allow it to interact with other hardware or visa versa.
+While LVGL and wscons provide the user interface, MQTT allows it to interact with other hardware or visa versa.
+Lua via luavgl provides a relatively easy scripting language to build an interface out of LVGL.

 While it is possible to run a desktop environment and browser in kios mode to provide a user interface, integrating with the devices